From horse-racing to football, check out our favourite tunes about the sporting life.

 Sport and music don’t always mix.
 Sure, everyone loves an ’80s training montage or a stirring rendition of the Champions League theme, but songs that are actually about sport aren’t particularly common.
 Maybe it’s because most musicians spent their formative years trying to learn the solo to Enter Sandman rather than engaging in outdoor activities.
 There are exceptions though, and some damn fine ones at that.
 Here are a few of our favourites.

 There’s a common thread to most football songs, especially those written for World Cup campaigns.
 They’re usually inspirational battle cries, uniting the fans and the team under a blanket of hope and belief.
-Not too many take the form of desperate pleas, like Del Amitri’s contribution to the cannon did.
+Not too many are as desperate a plea as Del Amitri’s contribution to the cannon.
 Scotland headed off to France 98 with a shameful record of never making it past the group stages of a major tournament.
 Despite Justin Currie’s attempts to convince the team that “Even long shots make it”, the team were once again on the first flight back home.
 Maybe they should have hired The Proclaimers instead.

-Horses loom large in Willy Vlautin’s writing, which is fitting for a band that formed at Portland Meadows race track.
-You can see the appeal of the sport, especially the bottom-rung drunks and gamblers that inhabit both down-at-heel race tracks and most Richmond Fontaine songs.
-This sweetly twangy instrumental number from Winnemucca is an ode to Twyla Beckner, Vlautin’s favourite jockey from his days hanging out at Portland Meadows.
-Beckner even helped out as a sort of technical advisor on Vlautin’s book Lean On Pete, the story of the love between an orphan and a washed-up racehorse.
+Horses loom large in the writing of Richmond Fontaine’s frontman Willy Vlautin, which is fitting for a band that formed at Portland Meadows race track.
+You can see the appeal of the sport; bottom-rung drunks and desperate gamblers are native to both down-at-heel race tracks and most Richmond Fontaine songs.
+This sweetly twangy instrumental number from Winnemucca is an ode to Twyla Beckner, Vlautin’s favourite jockey from his days hanging out at the Meadows.
+Beckner even helped out as a sort of technical advisor on Vlautin’s book Lean On Pete, the story of the bond between an orphan and a washed-up racehorse.